kentcod/Harvard-APCOMP209A/README.md

 ## Contents
 All assigments were completed in Jupyter Notebooks with questions provided by Instructor Pavlos Protopapas and Natesh Pillai.
 - Completed homework assignments
+- Consolidated Slide Decks for Midterm 1 & 2
 - Final project is located in the publicly available [Google Drive](https://drive.google.com/drive/folders/11MoZeozmnmw7EGVAgh7-9OGg0eAruyXh?usp=sharing)

 ## Syllabus